 Specific enquiry should be made about:

-- Duration and severity of symptoms
+- Duration and severity of symptoms.

-- Any self-medication/over-the-counter treatment
+- Any self-medication/over-the-counter treatment.

-- History of any comorbidities, previous risk factors, relevant past history
+- History of any comorbidities, previous risk factors, relevant past history.

-- Feeling systemically unwell
+- Feeling systemically unwell.

-- Examination of the throat may reveal redness of the pharynx and tonsils, enlargement of the tonsils, presence of exudate and enlarged tender cervical lymph glands.
+In other cases of sore throat, examination of the throat may reveal redness of the pharynx and tonsils, enlargement of the tonsils, presence of exudate and enlarged tender cervical lymph glands.

-- Tonsillar exudate
+- Tonsillar exudate.

-- Tender anterior cervical lymph nodes
+- Tender anterior cervical lymph nodes.

-- Absence of cough
+- Absence of cough.

-- History of fever
+- History of fever.

-- Coxsackievirus infection
+- Coxsackievirus infection (hand foot and mouth disease, herpangina).

-- Infectious mononucleosis
+- Infectious mononucleosis.

-- Malignancy (pharynx, tonsils, larynx)
+- Malignancy (pharynx, tonsils, larynx).

-- Diphtheria (very rare since immunisation)
+- Diphtheria (very rare since immunisation).